department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange.md

 ### Get more information

-View our rate tables. <br>
 [See the Veterans Compensation Benefits Rate Tables](https://www.benefits.va.gov/COMPENSATION/resources_comp01.asp).

-Contact us in either of these ways if you have questions:
+Contact us if you have questions:
 - Call the Agent Orange Help Line at 1-800-749-8387 **or**
 - Send an email to GW/AOHelpline@vba.va.gov